-- 1. An assessee who is entitled to get refund shall also be entitled to interest on such refund.
-Interest on refund is granted @ of -

-- (a) 1⁄2% per month or part thereof

-- (b) 11⁄2% per month or part thereof

-- (c) nil as assessee is not entitled for any interest on refund

-- (d) 1% per month or part thereof
+- 1. Choose the correct alternative and also provide your justification - 1.
+An assessee who is entitled to get refund shall also be entitled to interest on such refund.
+Interest on refund is granted @ of - (a) 1/2% per month or part thereof - (b) 11/2% per month or part thereof - (c) nil as assessee is not entitled for any interest on refund - (d) 1% per month or part thereof